EVORA-project/evora-ontology/models/docs/Protein.md

   expressionSystem:
     name: expressionSystem
     description: The host organism or cellular environment used to produce a protein from a specific gene.
-Possible values include "E. coli" (bacterial system), "Insect cells" (using baculovirus vectors), and "Mammalian cells" (mammalian cell lines).
+Possible values include 'E. coli' (bacterial system), 'Insect cells' (using baculovirus vectors), and 'Mammalian cells' (mammalian cell lines).
     title: expression system
     domain_of: